+Biomarker accuracy is critical when developing tests for minimal residual disease (MRD).
+MRD is when a small number of cancer cells remain in a person’s blood during or after treatment.
 MRD can lead to cancer relapse.
-Liquid biopsy, or blood screening, paired with NGS can detect minute numbers of cancer cells and determine whether the treatment has completely eradicated the cancer.
-Presence or absence of MDR detected by liquid biopsy testing can also be used to determine the effectiveness of the treatment.
+Liquid biopsy, or blood testing, paired with NGS can identify minute numbers of cancer cells and determine whether the treatment has completely eradicated the cancer.
+Presence or absence of MRD identified by liquid biopsy testing can also be used to determine the effectiveness of the treatment.

 One specific cancer type that has benefited from biomarker research is breast cancer.
 Breast cancer affects over 300,000 women each year and is the second most common cause of death from cancer for women .
 The disease also can affect men, albeit at a much lower incidence.
 Although mammography is routinely used to identify cancerous lesions, some families harbor genetic mutations in the BRCA (BReast CAncer gene) genes.
 Every person’s genome contains the BRCA1 and BRCA2 genes, which produce proteins that repair damaged DNA.
 Mutations in one or both genes increase the risk of developing breast or ovarian cancer due to the loss of the repair pathway.
 Several molecular tests are available to look for mutations in BRCA1 and BRCA2, as well as in an increasing number of genes that have been identified as potentially harboring driver mutations for other cancers.
 Although these tests were traditionally done with PCR-based analysis, the decreasing cost of NGS has increased its use in identifying these mutations.
 In addition to the decreased cost, NGS results clearly define the type and scope of the genetic mutation(s) in a wide panel of genes.